 Here’s another fun fact.
 Chipotle is the dried, smoked version of jalapeño!

-Chipotle not only adds a delicious smoky flavor, but it has a lingering heat.
+Chipotle not only adds another level of delicious smoky flavor, but it has a lingering heat.
 Unless you get too much, it’s not going to burn your tastebuds.
 It’s meant to warm up the dish without overpowering it.
 It’s what turns the barbecue sauce taste to a spicy barbecue taste.

-I like to sear the chicken in olive oil in order to keep as much of the spice blend on the chicken as possible.
+I like to sear the chicken in order to keep as much of the spice blend on the chicken as possible.
 The pan searing traps the delicious seasoning on the chicken.